kqyao/Simple-Interpreter-CWRU-EECS345/README.md

 # Simple-Interpreter-CWRU-EECS345

+This is a group project.
+The following improved parts are in Yue's repository (https://github.com/tripack45/EECS345-CASE-Javish)

 Written in functional programming language scheme.

 This project is to create an interpreter for a very simple Java/C-ish language.
 The language has variables, assignment statements, mathematical expressions, comparison operators, boolean operators, if statements, while statements, and return statements.